ggreer/geoff.greer.fm/_posts/2012-05-30-leaky-abstractions-a-journey-into-mordor.md

 At that point I decided to fix Whiskey's debug option.
 Instead of copy-pasting Node's new debugger client, I figured it would be better to do things the right way.
 Whiskey runs tests in a child process, so my plan was to append `debug` to the arguments sent to `child_process.spawn()`.
 After that, I'd just need to hook up stdin, stdout, and stderr, and handle signals appropriately.

-It didn't take me long to get things mostly-working, but I was stymied by one show-stopper: Hitting ctrl+c in the debugger repl killed the child process instead of exiting the repl.
+It didn't take me long to get things mostly-working, but I was stymied by one show-stopper: Hitting ctrl+c in the debugger [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) killed the child process instead of exiting the REPL.
 After toying around with [kill.d](http://www.brendangregg.com/DTrace/kill.d), I saw that `node debug` was sending `SIGINT` to the child.
 The child was paused, so it would die even if it had a signal handler.
 Basically, `node debug` was forwarding signals that it shouldn't.

 Now I had three problems.